nabilt/Bluetooth-ODB-2-Adapter/README.md

 This hardware project is the reference schematic for the STN1110 with an added bluetooth module layed out in Eagle.
 It is currently untested.

-The STN1110 supports the following protocols:
+The STN1110 supports the following protocols
 * SAE J1850 PWM
 * SAE J1850 VPW
 * SAE J1939